Priceville, Ontario: History

-The first settlers were African Americans, who established a small settlement along Old Durham Road (now Durham Road B) east of the village.
+The first inhabitants were African Americans, who established a small settlement along Old Durham Road (now Durham Road B) east of the village.
 Here they built a log school, a log church and established a cemetery.
-Many of these early settlers later moved to Collingwood, Oro, or Owen Sound.
+Many of these Black inhabitants later moved to Collingwood, Oro, or Owen Sound.
 All that remains to commemorate this community is a cairn and refurbished grave site at the intersection of County Road 14 and Durham Road B some three kilometers east of Priceville.
 The discovery and refurbishment of this cemetery is documented in the 2000 National Film Board of Canada film, Speakers for the Dead, co-directed by Jennifer Holness and David Sutherland (now Sudz Sutherland).

 The 1908 CPR Priceville Station was located on the CPR Walkerton Sub-division and formerly Walkerton Lucknow Railway.
 The station was relocated off the abandoned line and is now located on 405019 Grey County Road 4 as a private residence.

 Gaelic-speaking Scottish people arrived around 1850.
 Almost all the early headstones in the pioneer cemetery commemorate people of Scottish origin.
-Some of these settlers intermarried with the black settlers.
+Some of these settlers intermarried with the black community.

 Amenities in Priceville include a post office; a riverside park with a picnic area, swimming and fishing opportunities, and a canoe and kayak launch; a toboggan hill; a sports park; an outdoor skating rink; and a children's playground.
 Events that attract many visitors include a biennial Santa Claus parade, an annual antique car and tractor show, and a July 1 Canada Day celebration with a concert and fireworks.